nikbearbrown/Computational-Skepticism-for-AI/chapters/07-fairness-metrics-choosing-a-definition-and-defending-it.md

 - Define demographic parity, equalized odds, and calibration parity in formal terms and explain the values claim each embeds
 - Work through the arithmetic that shows why satisfying calibration parity forces a violation of equalized odds when base rates differ
 - Apply the COMPAS case as an instance of the theorem playing out with real consequences
+- State the $(D, d)$-Lipschitz condition for individual fairness and explain what it requires and why its central challenge is the choice of $d$
+- Derive the counterfactual fairness criterion and explain why it requires a causal model, not just data
+- Compute the Generalized Entropy Index and interpret its decomposition into within-group and between-group components
 - Produce a defended metric choice for a specified deployment — the structured format the chapter defines

 **Prerequisites:** Chapter 2's probability foundations and Chapter 3's data-provenance material are both relevant here.
 Chapter 2 gives you the probabilistic language the metrics require.
 Chapter 3 established why base-rate differences exist in real data and why they may not be correctable within the model.
+Chapter 6's treatment of Pearl's causal ladder is needed for the counterfactual fairness section.

 **Where this fits:** Chapters 5 and 6 audited data and model performance.
 This chapter asks a different question: not whether the model is accurate, but whether its errors and predictions are distributed equitably.
 The fairness question is not downstream of the accuracy question.
 It is structurally distinct from it.